kenokrieger/_multispin/README.md

 **Note:** You may need to adjust the `-arch` option in the Makefile according to the compute capabilities of your GPU.

+#### On Windows/Mac

+Most (if not all) of the code should be cross-platform.
+However, it is not tested on those platforms and correct results cannot be guaranteed.
+You need to compile it manually, using the command from the Makefile.

+### Running

+The program expects a file "multising.conf" in the directory it is called from.
+This file contains all the values for the simulation like grid size and parameters.
+The path to the file can also be passed as the first argument in the terminal.

+Example configuration file:

+\```multising.conf

+\```